Kazusa42/DOTA-processing/README.md

 All process are in the `main` function of `utils4file.py`.
 Usages are shown blow.

+This script has been rewrotten, in order to speed up file read/write process.

 ### Transform detection results format
 The original detection result by yolo is like this: